The National Head Start Associ - GuruFocus.com

-MARYSVILLE, Ohio, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Now in its fifth year, the GroMoreGood Garden Grants program through The Scotts Miracle-Gro Foundation and National Head Start Association (NHSA) is awarding 10 grants to Head Start programs committed to connecting more of our nation's youth to the benefits of gardening and outdoor play.
+MARYSVILLE, OH / ACCESSWIRE / January 26, 2023 / Now in its fifth year, the GroMoreGood Garden Grants program through The Scotts Miracle-Gro Foundation and National Head Start Association (NHSA) is awarding 10 grants to Head Start programs committed to connecting more of our nation's youth to the benefits of gardening and outdoor play.

 This year's 2022-23 GroMoreGood Garden Grants winners are: